Punjabi festivals: Vaisakhi

 Vaisakhi is a religious festival of Sikhs.
 Vaisakhi marks the beginning of Sikh new year and the formation of the Khalsa.
 Punjabi Muslims observe the new year according to the Islamic calendar.
 Vaisakhi is also a harvest festival for people of the Punjab region.
 The harvest festival is celebrated by Punjabi Sikhs and Hindus.
 In the Punjab, Vaisakhi marks the ripening of the rabi harvest.

 Vaisakhi additionally marks the Punjabi new year.
 This day is observed as a thanksgiving day by farmers whereby farmers pay their tribute, thanking God for the abundant harvest and also praying for future prosperity.
 Historically, during the early 20th century, Vaisakhi was a sacred day for Sikhs and Hindus and a secular festival for all Muslims and non-Muslims including Punjabi Christians.
 In modern times, sometimes Christians participate in Baisakhi celebrations along with Sikhs and Hindus.

 According to Aziz-ud-din Ahmed, Lahore used to have Baisakhi Mela after the harvesting of the wheat crop in April.
 However, adds Ahmed, the city started losing its cultural vibrancy in the 1970s after Zia-ul-Haq came to power, and in recent years "the Pakistan Muslim League (N) government in Punjab banned kite flying through an official edict more under the pressure of those who want a puritanical version of Islam to be practiced in the name of religion than anything else".
 Unlike the Indian state of Punjab that recognizes the Vaisakhi Sikh festival as an official holiday, the festival is not an official holiday in Punjab or Sindh provinces of Pakistan where Islamic holidays are officially recognized instead.
-However, On 8 April 2016, Punjabi Parchar at Alhamra (Lahore) organised a show called Visakhi mela, where the speakers pledged to "continue our struggle to keep the Punjabi culture alive" in Pakistan through events such as Visakhi Mela.
+However, On 8 April 2016, Punjabi Parchar at Alhamra Arts Council (Lahore) organised a show called Visakhi mela, where the speakers pledged to "continue our struggle to keep the Punjabi culture alive" in Pakistan through events such as Visakhi Mela.
 Elsewhere Besakhi fairs or melas are held in various places including Eminabad and Dera Ghazi Khan.